Alluxio/alluxio/docs/en/core-services/Caching.md

 alluxio.worker.tieredstore.level0.dirs.quota=16GB,100GB,100GB
 ```

-Note that the ordering of the quotas must match with the ordering of the paths.
+Note that the ordering of the quotas must match the ordering of the paths.

 Alluxio will provision and mount a ramdisk when started with the `Mount` or `SudoMount` options.
 This ramdisk will have its size determined by `alluxio.worker.ramdisk.size`